 We were 22 on the bus from Dehradun to Dhaula that morning, apart from the local guides and the driver.

-We passed the Indian Military Academy with the cadets in full uniform, amidst a parade to our right.
-The remnants of the small-town that this part of Dehradun seemed to be was swiftly left behind.
+We pass the Indian Military Academy with the cadets in full uniform, the stomp of shoes and dark beige resplendent colors at a grand parade.
+The remnants of small-town Dehradun is swiftly left behind.

 But the journey really began when the road became precarious and we steadily gained height.
 A river roared way down below us.
 Trees, always a balm in vision.
 The mountains appeared, looming, not gigantic, but green, forested and beautiful.
 Anytime I looked to the left, the tires were inches away from a free fall.